VV123/HydroData/PipeCrack.md

 - Data source : collected data from different sources (google,unsplash) most of the data is from kaggle ('https://www.kaggle.com/datasets/simplexitypipeline/pipeline-defect-dataset')

-- Annotation Method : Manually annotated some images and some of them are already annotated from kaggle dataset itself
+- Annotation Method : Manually annotated some images using labelimg ('https://github.com/HumanSignal/labelImg') sample images and label pic is inside images folder .
+  Formats: XML for TensorFlow, TXT for YOLO; some pre-annotated data from Kaggle.

-- Labels
+- Labels (Six classes)
   0:Deformation
   1: Obstacle
   2: Rupture